Army of the Mughal Empire: Heavy infantry

 Much of the Shamsherbaz were recruited from religious sects such as Sufi orders.
-Furthermore, many Rajput tribesmen also entered the service of the Mughal Shamserbaz units either as regular soldiers or as mercenaries.
-Mughal chronicler Abul Fazl recorded that there were around 1,000 gladiators or Shamsherbaz within the Mughal royal palace alone, while approximately 100,000 gladiator infantrymen were employed by the Mughal Empire across their territories.
+Many Rajput tribesmen joined Shamserbaz units either as regular soldiers or as mercenaries.
+Chronicler Abul Fazl recorded that around 1,000 Shamsherbaz lived within the Mughal royal palace, of approximately 100,000 gladiators in total.

 Archer

-Infantry archers in the Mughal empire were called dākhilī troops.
-The emperor employed them by assigning them under the command of manṣabdār officers.
+Infantry archers were called dākhilī.
+The emperor placed them under the command of manṣabdār officers.
 They usually had a salary of about 100-120 dāms.
-A captain of 10 archers was called a Mīr-dah officer, who usually received a higher salary of between 20 and 180 dāms.
-During the final years of emperor Akbar's rule, the ratio of infantry archers to musketeers in the Mughal army was about 3 to 1.
-Archer units of Mughal army mainly filled a similar role as musketeer units.
+A captain of 10 archers was called a Mīr-dah officer, typically paid between 20 and 180 dāms.
+During Akbar's final years, the ratio of archers to musketeers was about 3 to 1.
+Archer units mainly filled a similar role as musketeer units.

 Mridha archers were the elite class archers units hailing from the parts of Dhaka, Tangail, Bikrampur and Pirojpur.

 Slave soldier

-Chela were slave soldiers in the Mughal army.
-As counterparts to the mercenaries in their employ, over whom they had a very loose hold, commanders were in the habit of getting together, as the kernel of their force, a body of personal dependents or slaves, who had no one to look to except their master.
-Such troops were known by the Hindi name of chela (a slave).
-They were fed, clothed, and lodged by their employer, had mostly been brought up and trained by him, and had no other home than his camp.
-They were recruited chiefly from children taken in war or bought from their parents during times of famine.
-The great majority were of Hindu origin, but they always converted to Islam after joined the Chela unit.
-This slave-originated units were the only troops on which a man could place entire reliance as being ready to follow his fortunes in both foul and fair weather.
+Chela were slave soldiers.
+As counterparts to the mercenaries, over whom commanders had a loose hold, commanders typically collected personal dependents or slaves.
+Such troops were known as chela (slave).
+They were fed, clothed, and housed by their owner.
+The mostly had been brought up and trained by the master.
+They were recruited chiefly from children taken in war or bought from their parents during famine.
+The great majority were of Hindu origin, who converted to Islam after they were enslaved.
+These units were the most dependably loyal in the force.

-Similar the Timurids and other Mongol-derived armies, and unlike other Islamic states, the Mughal empire did not use slave soldiers as their regular army.
-The Chela soldiers were mainly served the role as menial labor, footmen and low-level officers rather than regular units like Ghilman, Mamluks or Janissaries.
-However, eunuch officers were prized for their loyalty.
+The Mughals, Timurids, and other Mongol-derived armies, and unlike other Islamic states did not use slave soldiers as their regular army.
+The Chela mainly worked as menial labor, footmen and low-level officers.
+Eunuch officers were particularly prized for their loyalty.